Oregon Sports Betting

 - Your money is not safe offshore!
 Many sites have gone bankrupt leaving no way for customers to get their money back.

+The five-member Oregon Lottery Commission (OLC) oversees the governance of the Oregon Lottery.
+The governor appoints commission members for four-year terms.
+The State Senate confirms the appointments and then members serve at the pleasure of the governor.
 In the event of any dispute with the Oregon Lottery over a sports betting issue, customers can seek help from the OLC to resolve the matter.